|

 Interior Mirror

-This is usually a flat mirror.
+Also known as the rear view mirror, This is usually a mirror made with flat glass which gives a true picture of anything behind you.
 The image reflected in such mirrors isn't distorted, which makes it easier to judge the speed and distance of following traffic.

 Exterior Mirror

 These are convex mirrors, which are made using curved glass.
-Convex mirrors give a wider field of vision, however they make judging the speed and position of following traffic more difficult.
-Vehicles will appear closer than they actually are.
+Convex mirrors give a wider field of vision, however, they make judging the speed and position of following traffic more difficult.
+Vehicles will appear smaller and further away than they actually are.

 Nearside and Offside